emesexochitl/Roseobacter/Multiple_imputation/README.md

 * tibble

 ## Functions:
 * First, some analytics are performed: normality-check, missing value co-occurrence, ...
-These measurements will help to better understand the data and help to make good choices later. .. are visulaized as well
+These measurements will help to better understand the data and help to make good choices later. .. are visualized as well
-* Sesonf, multiple imputation is performed on nonscaled data, then on scaled data
+* Second, multiple imputation is performed on nonscaled data, then on scaled data
 * Min-Max normlization
 * In the last part of the R script, several ordination methods are included, as an alternative to analyze ecologivcal data sets
-*
+* Visualizations
 *
 *
 *